 We’ve come a long way from web pages whose sole design purpose was to dazzle visitors with a colorful display of images, like this:

 Web design now centers on functionality and user experience.
 And why wouldn’t it when 46.1% of people regard design as a top criterion to determine business credibility.

-Landing page design wields the same power.
+post-click landing page design wields the same power.
 In fact, Numara Software was able to improve form conversion rate by an impressive 133% just changing the page font.

 Newer design standards no longer focus on using flashy, in-your-face visual elements such as red color fonts and yellow highlighted passages to guide the visitor toward a blinking call-to-action button.
 So, you don’t have to look at pages that look like this:

 In the past, we discussed post-click landing page trends that were hot in 2018.
 Today we’ll look at web design trends that will help increase your conversion rates going forward into 2019.

 1. Card-based layout